Enrique Bonelli

-Enrique Bonelli (born 9 January 1950) is a Uruguayan Lieutenant General who served as the 10th Commander-in-Chief of the Uruguayan Air Force from 2004 to 2009.
+Enrique Bonelli (born 9 January 1950) is a retired Uruguayan Lieutenant General who served as the 13th Commander-in-Chief of the Uruguayan Air Force from 2004 to 2009.

 Early life

 Bonelli studied primary and secondary education in Montevideo.
 Upon completing his studies, he entered the Military School of Aeronautics of the Uruguayan Air Force on 1 February 1968, graduating as Ensign and military pilot of the Air Force on 15 November 1971.
 The flight course at that time was done in Cessna T-41D Mescalero light training aircraft.